juzeppejostko/soursa_test/List_of_graph_commands.md

 <a href="#">https://graph.microsoft.com/v1.0/me/messages?$filter=subject eq 'Fwd: 1039202 // Index_company details'</a>

 ### Use multiple queries in one request
-Use brackets to combine multiple queries in one request
+Use brackets to combine multiple queries in one request<br>
 <a href="#">https://graph.microsoft.com/v1.0/me/messages?($select=parentFolderId,id,createdDateTime,sentDateTime,sender,from,toRecipients,ccRecipients,subject)($filter=subject eq 'Fwd: 1039202 // Index_company details')</a>